Robert Dulmers: After Yugoslavia

 In the late 1990s Dulmers worked, still as a freelance writer, for a number of Dutch publications including again Vrij Nederland, which fired him in 1999 after he was charged with plagiarism: one paragraph (five sentences) in a long article on safe sex was copied from the Internet.
 The magazine's editor-in-chief commented that everything else in the article checked out, and that he couldn't understand why Dulmers had copied the "unnecessary" paragraph.
 In the same magazine, Dutch writer Natasha Gerson commented on Dulmers, after comparing him with notorious and unconventional writers such as Gerard Reve and Charles Bukowski, "Dulmers is of that type whose passing people lament, and wonder why such people are no longer around, when the answer is clear: our world, today, does not tolerate brilliant and curious – and enervating – individuals such as him".

 His years in former Yugoslavia had brought Dulmers to "the edge of insanity", and in 1998 he decided to study theology at the Pontifical Gregorian University, Rome, to become a priest.
 He did not, in the end, become one, but used his experience in the Vatican to write a book on the final years of Pope John Paul II and the process of electing a new pope, Wachten op witte rook: De opvolging van Johannes Paulus II ("Waiting for white smoke: the succession of John Paul II", 2004).

 Dulmers reported in 2009 on the trial of former Bosnian Serb president Radovan Karadžić.
 In 2014, Dulmers went to Syria with Teun Voeten, in hopes of an interview with president Bashar al-Assad.
 They did not interview Assad but were allowed to visit for coffee (having brought Pierre Marcolini bonbons for Mrs. Assad), and published their report in De Groene Amsterdammer.
 Dulmers commented afterward that in war journalism it is frequently impossible to report on both sides: "If they [the rebels] find out that I visited at the presidential office, then I'm finished".

-In 2022, he went to Ukraine to cover the Ukraine war as a correspondent for Nederlands Dagblad.
+In 2022, he went to Ukraine to cover the Russian invasion as a correspondent for Nederlands Dagblad.
 When he posted a photo of the aftermath of a Russian rocket attack on a fuel warehouse in Odessa on Twitter, he was arrested and accused of revealing state secrets.
 He claimed to have been violently detained and intimidated by Ukrainian security forces.
-On April 3rd 2022 he was expelled from Ukraine and banned from re-entering the country for 10 years.
+On April 3, 2022, he was expelled from Ukraine and banned from re-entering the country for 10 years.